Standard Library Version 5

-Standard library version 5 is added in node version 1.3.0 and enabled with feature #16 “Ride V5, dApp-to-dApp invocations, Continuations”.
-Versions 1.3.x are now available for Stagenet only.
+Standard library version 5 is enabled by feature #16 “Ride V5, dApp-to-dApp invocations”.

 # dApp-to-dApp Invocation